mdcourse/mdcourse.github.io/docs/source/chapters/chapter2.rst

 *sigma* :math:`\sigma`, and *atom_mass* :math:`m` must be provided as lists where the elements have no units, kcal/mol, angstrom, and g/mol units, respectively.
-The units will be enforced with the |Pint| unit registry, *ureg*, which must also be provided as a parameter.
+The units will be enforced with the |Pint| unit registry, *ureg*, which must also be provided as a parameter (more details later).

 .. |Pint| raw:: html